ekapope/Retrieve-GPS-location-using-google-map-api/README.md

 # Steps:

 1. Install required package.
     Since we are using Anaconda for this project, install the package by:

     conda install -c conda-forge googlemaps

     Visit this page for more details. https://anaconda.org/conda-forge/googlemaps

 2. Enable Google Map Geocoding API, follow the instruction in this page. https://github.com/googlemaps/google-maps-services-python

-The free daily qouta is enough for this small personal project (as of 21-Jul-2018), the official pricing and premium qouta is mentioned in this page. https://developers.google.com/maps/documentation/geocoding/usage-and-billing?hl=en_US
+    The free daily qouta is enough for this small personal project like this (as of 21-Jul-2018), the official pricing and premium qouta is mentioned in this page. https://developers.google.com/maps/documentation/geocoding/usage-and-billing?hl=en_US

 3. Run 'Get GPS Coordinates from google map API' to extract the lat/long coordinates from the requests.
 Then, we can save the output for further step.